Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 The Regeneration Center Enhanced mesenchymal (UC-MSC+) protocol includes a proprietary combination of adult mesenchymal stem cells, osteoblast-specific growth factors, adipocytes, and chondroblasts with ≥95% cell surface proteins consisting of CD90, CD73, and CD105 markers.
 Learn more about stem cell therapy.
 We offer a viable treatment option for patients who are unresponsive to traditional treatments.
 UC-MSC+ cells offer significant regenerative and immunomodulatory properties that can help reduce inflammatory responses and help repair surrounding tissues via the secretion of soluble factors provided with the growth factors during treatment.[5]

-For the treatment of immune-mediated inflammatory disease, the Regeneration Center has developed a unique combination therapy using hematopoietic stem cells and UC-MSC+ cells that are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
+For the treatment of immune-mediated inflammatory disease, the Regeneration Center has developed a unique combination therapy using hematopoietic stem cells and UC-MSC+ cells, which are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
 Learn about how we treat ibm muscle disease with stem cells.

 UC-MSC+ cells are engineered to provide low immunogenicity and immunomodulatory properties.
 UC-MSCs+ therapy for Ankylosing spondylitis does not require immunosuppressive medications.
-UC-MSC+ cells do not express HLA-DR, which makes them the ideal therapeutic medium for transplantation in patients with immune-mediated disorders.
-UC-MSC+ can eradicate dysfunctional cells and restart the immune system by replacing damaged cells with cells differentiated into standard B and T cells required for immune system homeostasis.[4]
+UC-MSC+ cells do not express HLA-DR, making them an ideal therapeutic cell source for transplantation in patients with immune-mediated disorders.
+UC-MSC+ can eradicate dysfunctional cells and restore immune homeostasis by replacing damaged cells with differentiated B and T cells required for immune homeostasis.[4]

 The Regeneration Center Protocol for AS